 START WITH OUR #NEWYEARHOMECLEANSE

 By taking the first steps, you can immediately (and often dramatically) improve the air quality of your home.
-Follow along as we teach you the 3 Rs to revolutionize your home and create a healthy living environment for all its inhabitants (pets included!).
+Follow along as we teach you how we combine our “Clean Sweep” method of creating a healthy home with “Branch Basics 3 Rs of Clean” to revolutionize your home and create a healthy living environment for all its inhabitants (pets included!).
 Just think of the last time you walked down the grocery store aisle where the pesticides and cleaning products are.
 The lids are not only closed, but sealed, and yet the whole aisle smells of chemicals.
-What you smell are the VOCs (volatile organic compounds) from the products and they escape from their containers in parts per million (ppm), billion (ppb), or even trillion (ppt)..
+What you smell are the VOCs (volatile organic compounds) from the products and they escape from their containers in parts per million (ppm), billion (ppb), or even trillion (ppt).
 All products with VOCs in a home under sinks and in cabinets do the same, their emissions creating a low-level chemical soup that spreads throughout your home, requiring your body to constantly detoxify.
-Removal of these products dramatically improves your home’s air quality and reduces immune stress on all those that live under your roof.
+The complete removal of these products dramatically improves your home’s air quality and reduces immune stress on all those that live under your roof.
 (Think: whole-family liver cleanse!)

-To make an immediate difference in home air quality and to save time, box up all your pesticides and cleaning products (unless you are sure they are safe), and remove them from the home until you are ready to sort through them and determine their safety.
+To make an immediate difference in home air quality and to save time, box up all your pesticides and cleaning products (unless you are sure they are safe), and make a “Clean Sweep” of them from the home until you are ready to sort through each one using the “Branch Basics 3Rs of Clean” and determine their safety.

 FROM SKEPTIC TO BELIEVER!